jrenaud90/TidalPy/Documentation/Utilities/lookups.md

 Please take a look at the .pyx, .cpp, and .hpp to see how to use these structures in C++ or Cython.

+**A complex valued version is available: `from TidalPy.utilities.lookups.intmap3 import Intmap3Complex`.**

 ## `IntMap4`
 `IntMap4` works the same as the aforementioned `IntMap3` except that it uses a key made up of 4 16-bit integers.
 - The key layout is: [ 16 bits l | 16 bits m | 16 bits p | 16 bits q ].
 - All of the methods like getters and setters are expanded to 4-tuples or 4 integer inputs.

+**A complex valued version is available: `from TidalPy.utilities.lookups.intmap4 import Intmap4Complex`.**